wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

         run_as: false

-Wazuh Kibana plugin page goes blank
+Wazuh Dashboard page goes blank
 -----------------------------------

-Sometimes, after an upgrade, the Wazuh Kibana plugin page goes blank.
+Sometimes, after an upgrade, the Wazuh Dashboard page goes blank.
 This is due to some issues with the cache memory of the browser.

-.. thumbnail:: ../../../images/kibana-app/troubleshooting/page-goes-blank.png
+.. thumbnail:: ../../images/kibana-app/troubleshooting/page-goes-blank.png

     :title: Page goes blank
     :align: left